Ayo0511/JotLinkBuildRepository1/README.md

-## 🛠 How to Install JoLink
+##  How to Install JotLink

-1. Download `JoLink.msix` from the latest release.
+1. Download `JotLink.msix` from the latest release.

 2. Double-click the `.msix` file to begin installation.